LegenQS/Multi-Source-Transfer-Learning-on-Prediction-of-Commodity-Future-returns/README.md

 Fine tuning pre-trained model on target training dataset significantly outperforms the model obtained without transfer learning in terms of out-of-sample Mean Absolute Error ,Mean Squared Error and backtesting strategy return.
 Results are shown through statistics and plots.

 Our trading strategy is simple.
 Long the future contract when the model predicts positive.
 Short the future contract when the model predicts negative.
-Everytime when our position has a 5% loss, clear the position immediately and stop trading until tomorrow.
+Everytime when our position has a 5% loss in a single day, clear the position immediately and stop trading until tomorrow.

 MAE and MSE improvement WTL compared with WAETL testing performance